nikvn89/nomad-court/README.md

 The frontend displays only state returned from `get_dispute()`.

-Failed reads are surfaced as errors rather than replaced with placeholder dispute data.
+Failed reads are surfaced as errors rather than replaced with fabricated placeholder dispute data.

 ### Atomic Settlement